HODL-DAO/DoubleHelix/README.md

 We're discussing about the project [Roadmap](https://github.com/HODL-DAO/Roadmaps/tree/master/output/DoubleHelix), feel free to share your ideas and your feedback. 😀

 For code contributions, please follow the official conventions surrounding PRs, forks, bugs and the like.
-We're all about openSource so the more more spend more time thinking about this, the better ;)
+We're all about openSource so the more time spent thinking about this; the better 🤓